Welcome to the Schools Rugby Reports page

-This is where you will find details, updates and general information about the competitions and training sessions scheduled for all local primary and secondary schools.
+This is where you will find details, updates and results about the competitions scheduled for all local primary and secondary schools.
 This year there will be many festivals and tournaments arranged including the Ayrshire Conference Competition between participating secondary schools S1 – U18 age groups.

 Arran U18 7s

 Thursday 16th June was the day of the Arran 7s which for some is the last tournament for this year U18s but for many the start of their U18s career.
 The tournament which is now running for its 4th year hosted teams from Grange, Cumnock , Ardrossan, St Matthews Academies and the host Arran High School.
 It was a great turnout for Ardrossan and St Matthews Academies with an altogether squad of 21 boys.
 The weather was fairly dry with some outbreaks of rain the pitch condition was excellent to play on with superb rugby being played by all sides.
 The teams of Ardrossan and St Matthews being largely made up of new Club U18s showed excellent skill and resilience to compete with the larger more physical teams with the likes of Grange and Cumnock with victories over Arran and Grange being the highlights of the games.
 Congratulations to Cumnock Academy for being the overall winners of the day.
 But to conclude the day we had to have a game with Ardrossan v St Matthews 10 aside all out rugby was a great spectacle but the winners of the game were St Matthews.
 Everyone played with a smile on their face we certainly can’t wait for next years 7s!